qctrl/.github/CONTRIBUTING.md

 1. Framework
 1. Language
 1. Q-CTRL

-1. Team
+When looking for a standard to follow for a design/syntax decision, start at the top and work down: if the relevant framework specifies a standard, use that;
-1. Package
+otherwise, if the language specifies a standard (see below), use that;

-When looking for a standard to follow for a design/syntax decision, start at the top and work down: if the relevant framework specifies a standard, use that; otherwise, if the language specifies a standard (see the table below), use that; and so on.
+otherwise, fall back to the Q-CTRL standard (see below).

 ### Language standards